 SRM crank (CC BY-NC-ND 2.0 by Kevin G Saunders:Flickr

 The first widely-available power meter, from SRM, has its strain gauges in the crank spider, between the right hand crank and the chainrings.
 That means all the forces from both cranks go through the meter to be measured.

 SRAM’s Quarq power meter and Pioneer’s system also have gauges in the crank spider, while PowerTap’s C1 chainrings move the measurement point one step along, but effectively do the same job.

 An alternative that allows for a less-expensive power meter is to measure the forces in the left hand crank.
 In theory this might give incorrect data as it’s only measuring the power from one leg, but in our tests the Stages Cycling power meter, which uses this design, gave readings consistent with a PowerTap hub meter and Garmin Vector pedals.
-Pioneer also offers a left-hand-crank power meter.
+Pioneer, whose cycling electronics business has been taken over by Shimano, also offers a left-hand-crank power meter.

 A claimed advantage of power meters with the gauge in the crank arm is that they can be more accurate.
 The makers claim that the position of the gauge allows it to just measure the forces that propel you forward and not the twisting of the crank or other components.
 Verve Cycling takes this to its logical conclusion with its InfoCrank that has a measurement unit in each crank arm, and Rotor's dual-sided system works similarly.

 In the US, 4iiii will install its Precision power meter in your existing left-hand crank arm.

 The only bottom bracket power meter, from Ergomo, was available to fit square taper or Shimano Octalink cranks.
 It used wires to carry data to its own proprietary head unit, but was an inexpensive entry to power measurement if you had a set of older cranks to hand.